 Uranium is a naturally occurring, inherently radioactive, element.
-One possible way for it to contaminate ground water is for it to be leached into the water supply from the aquifer rock.
-Most occurrences of uranium have been detected in the central and southern portion of the region, specifically in the small communities of Kerman, Raisin City,

-Hardwick, Easton, Monson and Yettem, and has occasionally exceed the State MCL of $20 \mu g/L$ .
+One possible way for it to contaminate groundwater is for it to be leached into the water supply from the aquifer rock formations.
+Most occurrences of uranium have been detected in the central and southern portions of the region, specifically in the small communities of Kerman, Raisin City, Hardwick, Easton, Monson and Yettem, and has occasionally exceed the State MCL of 20 μ g/L.